-Without goals you’re just oozing through life hoping for improvement … without actually working toward it.
+Without goals you’re just oozing through daily life hoping for improvement … without actually working toward it.
 Hope is important but it’s not a strategy.
 Hope is a feeling – not a plan.

 Goals are how you operationalize your aspirations, desires, and dreams.
 Short-term goals are how you make day-to-day progress on the big, life-enhancing changes you want.

 So, in summary: You need goals, and you need them to be good.

 I used to frustratingly believe goals were kind of like genius – you either have this magical ability to make and achieve great goals or you don’t.
 People who are good at accomplishing personal goals are born that way.